 - Leasing is generally done for assets/ equipment which is crucial to running a business.
 Renting is done for land, properties or other assets on a need-of-use basis.

-- Maintenance of the asset is to be done by the lessee in a lease agreement.
+- The maintenance of the asset is to be done by the lessee in a lease agreement.
 In renting an asset, the responsibility of maintaining it does not lie with its user.

 - Lease agreements have clear and defined terms and conditions of use to which both lesser and lessee are bound by.
 Rent agreements are comparatively relaxed with respect to terms and conditions of usage.

-- Lease agreement comes with an option of owning the asset at the end of the tenure of contract.
+- Lease agreement comes with the option of owning the asset at the end of the tenure of the contract.
 No such option of purchase is given in a rental agreement.

 Head to Head Comparison between Lease vs Rent